 The adoption of an annual budget, for the general fund, is required prior to the beginning of each fiscal year on a basis consistent with accounting principles generally accepted in the United States of America.
 Thirty to sixty days prior to the beginning of each fiscal year, District management will submit a proposed budget for the fiscal year beginning on the following October 1st.
 The operating budget includes proposed expenditures and the means of financing them.
 The Board of Directors will adopt the budget by appropriate board action.
 Any revisions that alter the original budget must also be considered and approved by board action.
-The District is required to present the adopted and final amended budget to actual revenues and expenditures.
+The District is required to present the adopted and final amended budgeted revenues and expenditures for the General Fund.
+The District compares the final amended budget to actual revenues and expenditures.
 This is found on page 16.